 Council Tenants - Subletting Your Home

-If you are a tenant and you rent out all or part of your home to someone else, this is called subletting.
+A sublet is when you want to let all or part of your house to someone else on a temporary basis.
 You may want to do this if you need to go away for a period of time, due to work or family commitments, or long-term travel plans.

 If you have a Scottish secure tenancy, or a short Scottish secure tenancy, you have the right to sublet your home, but only if you have our written permission.
 If you do not let us know, you may lose your tenancy rights.